 Semi-regular tessellations combine two or more different regular polygons to fill the plane.
 Can you find all the semi-regular tessellations?

-A collection of short Stage 3 problems on Angles and Polygons.
+A collection of short problems on Angles, Polygons and Geometrical Proof.

 Can you find a general rule for finding the areas of equilateral triangles drawn on an isometric grid?

 It's easy to work out the areas of most squares that we meet, but what if they were tilted?

 Can you find the squares hidden on these coordinate grids?

 What's special about the area of quadrilaterals drawn in a square?

 Join pentagons together edge to edge.
 Will they form a ring?

 Draw some stars and measure the angles at their points.
 Can you find and prove a result about their sum?